LGN520/farreach-public/docs/tofino-xindex-dpdk-memory-varkv.md

 			* NOTE: only PUT/DEL in data/buffer/buffer_temp can ignore record with removed latest version
 				- Reason: they only perform in-place PUT/DEL and possible snapshot for unremoved record
 		* Improve extended xindex by avoiding unnecessary memcpy during execution phase of optimistic locking
-		* TODO: use dynamic memory allocation for snapshot versions to save space
+		* Implement dynamic-memory-based variable-length value for space efficiency
 	+ All of TommyDS (NetCache), Redis (DistCache), Memcached do not support range query for key-value store (i.e., sorted map)
 		* We cannot use levelDB (TurboKV) as it is not in-memory (not focus on small objects)
 		* We cannot self-implemented in-memory KVS (Pegasus) as it does not mention range query and Pegasus already has an in-switch design